Fez City Guide

 Getting In and Out

-Reaching Fez is seamless thanks to Fès–Saïs Airport (FEZ), located about 15 kilometers south of the city center.
-This modern hub is primarily served by Royal Air Maroc, Air Arabia, and budget carriers like Ryanair and Transavia, offering direct links to major European hubs including Paris, London, and Barcelona.
-Once on the ground, travelers can easily reach the city center via a 25-minute grand taxi ride or the budget-friendly bus number 16, which terminates near the central train station.
+Reaching the spiritual heart of Morocco is seamless via Fes–Saïs Airport (FEZ), located approximately 15 kilometers south of the city center.
+This modern terminal is well-served by carriers like Royal Air Maroc, Ryanair, and Air Arabia Maroc, offering direct connections to major European hubs such as Paris, London, and Barcelona.
+For a stress-free arrival, travelers can take a fixed-rate grand taxi or the affordable Line 16 bus directly to the city's central hubs.

 Shopping